Joannef/ComfyBake/README.md

-# ComfyBake: A Capstone Vision by Steven, Cisco, Zhenying, Joanne, and Mohammad
+# ComfyBake: A marketplace platform for selling and buying home baked goodies
+Deployed on Netlify: **https://agitated-khorana-63ac45.netlify.app/**

+# About US:
-Deployed on Netlify: **https://agitated-khorana-63ac45.netlify.app/** A Capstone Project by Steven, Cisco, Zhenying, Joanne, and Mohammad
+A Capstone Project by CS seniors Steven, Cisco, Zhenying, Joanne, and Mohammad

+**Francisco**: "Second Website I have ever worked on", enjoys Photography **Mohammad**: "First time working on a website", Second coding project of the semester **Steven**: In a product development class, "First large group project" **Joanne**: Enjoys long walks, "First time learning React" **Zhenying**: Enjoys baking, "First time working with Firebase"

 # Getting Started with Create React App